sassoftware/event-provenance-registry/README.md

 ## Contributing

+**Required**.
+Use the default text below if you accept contributions.
+If you do not accept contributions (e.g., a samples project), note that here.

-We welcome your contributions!
+> We welcome your contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.

 ## License

+**Required**.
+Use the default text below. **NOTE:** Nothing different should be used here without prior approval of SAS Legal.

-This project is licensed under the [Apache 2.0 License](LICENSE).
+> This project is licensed under the [Apache 2.0 License](LICENSE).

 ## Additional Resources